 Coffee is life!
 It's needing when road tripping and this shop in Sarnia was amazing.
 Fresh baked goodies, fantastic roasted on site coffee and the owners stories of how and why he got started were inspiring!
 I start to find a relation between coffee roasting and beer brewing! #OnSouthWest

 Have you tried axe throwing?
 It was waaayy more fun than I expected!
 Great place to go and close to Refined Fool Brewery for beers after!

 Not all hop farms are open to the public but some are and if you're lucky enough there is a brewery attached to them like Steel Wheel Brewery in Brant County.
 You will have do do some of your own research here but even driving by most hop farms in late summer before the harvest you will see them from the road climbing up tall and if you get a chance to get up close it's a sight to see and a lot to learn! #OnHops

 Craft Farmacy- https://www.instagram.com/craftfarmacy/

 Food pairs so well with beer and Craft Farmacy is an excellent example of that in London, ON which is another great day trip destination with a great selection of breweries and restaurants you can quench your thirst and feed your belly all day long! #ExploreLdnOnt

 Rent a cottage - https://www.ontariocottagerentals.com/

 So may lakes to explore up north and many are lined with cottages!
-It seems to be a popular Ontario pastime to getaway for a week and rent a cottage or a cabin at a local KOA as we did!
+It seems to be a popular Ontario pastime to getaway for a week and rent a cottage.
 More breweries are popping up north of Toronto and Sawdust City (pictured below) in Gravenhurst is one of my favourites.
 Regardless be sure to look for the local brewery closest to your next rental!